Batuffola/social_sciences_opinion_dynamics/README.md

 of opinions.<br>

 This review aims to compare these diverse modeling approaches and integrate empirical data to enhance the understanding and predictive power of opinion dynamics models.
 Additionally, I intend to test out the assumptions underlying these models and explore their paradoxes, providing a critical examination of their applicability and limitations in capturing the intricacies of complex contagion in opinion dynamics.
-By merging theoretical models with empirical observations, we seek to develop a more comprehensive framework for understanding and predicting opinion spread.<br>
+By merging theoretical models with empirical observations, we seek to develop a more comprehensive comparable model for understanding and predicting opinion spread.<br>

 I developed a flexible agent-based model in Python, enabling the simulation of user interactions on social graphs under varied assumptions drawn from existing opinion dynamics frameworks.
-The model made it possible to compare key social mechanisms—such as social influence, attraction/repulsion to differing opinions, and thresholds for contagion—within a unified framework.
+The model made it possible to compare key social mechanisms—such as social influence, attraction/repulsion to differing opinions, and thresholds for contagion—within a unified frame.
 I tested these models on different network types involving large-scale and adaptive network structures, and visualized opinion clustering to quantitatively assess polarization.

 ## Task diary: